The Long Goodbye (novel): Plot summary

-Marlowe receives a call from Spencer regarding Wade's death and bullies Spencer into taking him to see Mrs. Wade.
-Once there, Marlowe grills her on the death of Sylvia Lennox.
+Marlowe receives a call from Spencer regarding Wade's death and bullies Spencer into accompanying him to see Mrs. Wade.
+Once there, with Spencer as witness, Marlowe grills her on the death of Sylvia Lennox.
 Eileen first tries to blame it all on Roger but Marlowe pokes holes in her story, arguing that she killed both Mrs. Lennox and Roger Wade and that Lennox was her first husband, presumed killed while serving with the British Commandos in Norway during the war.
+(It transpires that Marlowe is correct: Lennox was indeed Paul Marston, who was in fact not killed in Norway but, in spite of brutal maltreatment by his German captors, had survived; not realising that he was still alive, his wife Eileen had remarried: hence both their despair, and Roger Wade's torment.)
 Eileen Wade leaves with no response.
 The next morning, Marlowe learns that she has killed herself by overdosing on painkillers, leaving a note describing the affair Mrs. Lennox was having with her husband and confessing to killing them both in a jealous rage.

 Marlowe refuses to let the story lie, and when the authorities decide to forgo an inquest because it will show them up, he steals a photostat of Eileen's confession from the police.
 Marlowe contacts a reporter he knows in order to make sure the confession is printed, even though the reporter warns him that he'll make numerous enemies by doing so.
 Marlowe replies that he has been trying to say goodbye to Terry Lennox for "a long, long time."
 A few days later Marlowe is assaulted by Menendez, who is then arrested by Ohls in a setup.
-Ohls explains that Marlowe was intentionally left in a position to steal a photostat because the police wanted to trap Menendez in a felony, and Ohls knew that Marlowe's scruples and stubbornness would lead him to do the best he could to clear Lennox's name.
+Ohls explains that Marlowe was intentionally left in a position to take the photostat because the police wanted to trap Menendez in a felony, and Ohls knew that Marlowe's scruples and stubbornness would lead him to do the best he could to clear Lennox's name.

-Mrs. Linda Loring had called Marlowe previously, informing him that she is getting a divorce from her husband Dr. Loring, who subsequently had written massive doses of Demerol to the late Mrs. Wade, allowing her to overdose.
+Mrs. Linda Loring has called Marlowe previously, informing him that she is getting a divorce from her husband Dr. Loring, who has written prescriptions for massive doses of Demerol to the late Mrs. Wade, allowing her to overdose.
 Linda pays a visit to Marlowe's house with an overnight bag, and they drink champagne together.
-She stays for the night and even proposes a marriage to Marlowe.
+She stays for the night and even proposes marriage to Marlowe.
 In the morning they part amicably, Linda leaving for Paris.